 Becker and his wife, who have an eight-year-old son, confirmed their break-up was amicable after a tough couple of years, but splitting up their assets is likely to be complicated given the ex-tennis number one’s current status.
 He was declared bankrupt by the Bankruptcy Court in London last year for being unable to pay a debt to the private bank Arbuthnot Latham & Co dating back to 2015.

 At the court hearing Becker’s lawyers argued remortgaging one of tennis star’s homes in Mallorca would raise £5.26m ($7m €5.9m) to pay off the debt.
 But registrar Christine Derrett doubted whether the debt would be paid, stating in her ruling that there was a lack of credible evidence that this would be the case.
 She said: “One has the impression of a man with his head in the sand.”

-There’s no doubt that adding a bankruptcy into the divorce mix can make things much more complicated.
+There’s no doubt that adding a chapter 7 bankruptcy into the divorce mix can make things much more complicated.
 Whilst it is very possible this divorce will be straightforward and simple, and hopefully it is, this case does help shine the spotlight on a number of tricky issues facing couples going through a divorce where a bankruptcy looms in the background.
 Their advisers too, of course, need to know of the impacts and legalities involved.

 Asset ownership issues

 The first and most important thing to remember is that if one half of the separating couple is declared bankrupt, their assets are no longer their own.